emqx/shared-ui/README.md

 pnpm run test
 ```

-If you want to focus on developing, testing, or building a specific library, use the filter parameter:
+If you want to focus on developing, testing, or building a specific library, use the `--filter` parameter, For example:

 ```bash
 pnpm run dev --filter @emqx/shared-ui-i18n